sad-spirit/pg-gateway/docs/gateways.md

 ## `TableGateway` implementations

 The package contains three implementations of `TableGateway` interface.
-An instance of one of these will be returned by `$tableLocator->createGateway()` if the locator was not configured with custom gateway factories or if none of these returned a more specific gateway object.
+An instance of one of these will be returned by `TableLocator::createGateway()` if the locator was not configured with custom gateway factories or if none of these returned a more specific gateway object.

-What exactly will be returned depends on whether `PRIMARY KEY` constraint was defined on the table and the number of columns in that key.
+What exactly will be returned depends on
+ * whether `PRIMARY KEY` constraint was defined on the table and
+ * the number of columns in that key.

 ### `GenericTableGateway`

 This is the simplest gateway implementation, an instance of which is returned for tables that do not have a primary key defined.
-In addition to the methods defined in the interface it has the methods to create statements:
+In addition to the methods defined in `TableGateway` it has the methods to create statements:
 ```PHP
 namespace sad_spirit\pg_gateway\gateways;